 The Society for Laboratory Automation and Screening (SLAS) recently held their second Sample Management Symposium in Boston, MA.
-I was there on behalf of GA International to cover some of the new trends in sample management being implemented in biotech and pharmaceutical companies across North America.
+I was there on behalf of GA International to cover some of the highlights from SLAS and the new trends in sample management being implemented in biotech and pharmaceutical companies across North America.

 One fascinating portion of his talk concerned the use of ML in identifying leads for novel targets, where no prior information for potential chemical ligands is available.
 In general, finding new leads using ML is relatively straightforward for well-characterized targets that have one or many drugs that can be used to train the system to identify other similar compounds.
 To utilize ML for new targets, they built models using chemicals that affect closely related targets to predict their ability to bind the target of interest.
 This system also includes ineffective compounds for the closely related targets, which are used as controls.